sdl002/R_Docker_Intro/README.md

 ```
 docker
 ```
-You should see this (plus more, but reducing for this example):
+You should see this output (plus more, but reducing for this example):
 ```
 Usage:	docker [OPTIONS] COMMAND